THUYimingLi/THUYimingLi.github.io/_pages/about.md

   <li>11/2025: One paper about T2I Prompt Stealing Attack is accepted by NDSS 2026.</li>
   <li>11/2025: One paper about T2I Dataset Ownership Verification is accepted by IEEE TIFS.</li>
   <li>11/2025: One paper about MLLM Backdoor Defense is accepted by AAAI 2026.</li>
-  <li>09/2025: I am invited to serve as the Program Committee for CCS 2026.</li>
+  <li>09/2025: I am invited to serve as the Technical Program Committee for CCS 2026.</li>
   <li>09/2025: I was recognized in the 2025 Elsevier–Stanford World’s Top 2% Scientists list.</li>
   <li>09/2025: Four papers about MLLM Security, Conditional Backdoor Attack, and Safety-driven Unlearning for T2I Diffusion Models are accepted by NeurIPS 2025.</li>
   <li>09/2025: One paper about Backdoor Defense is accepted by IEEE TIFS.</li>